What should you consider?

-The pump you choose for your fish tank needs to be compatible with which kind of filter you have.
+The pump you choose for your fish tank needs to be compatible with the kind of filter you have.

-What kind of filter you pick is dependent on what kind of fish you want to populate your home aquarium.
+What kind of filter you pick is dependent on what kind of fish you want to populate your home aquarium with.

 Fish can be sensitive to the flow rate of the water circulating in the fish tank, so find out what flow rate your fish prefer.